 Shubharathri Movie Review: A Tale About Love, Humanity And Compassion!

 Shubharathri, the name would give you a hint about the genre of the film.
-Moreover, the posters of the film too had focusses on the feel good aspects that the film has on store.
+Moreover, the posters of the film too had focusses on the feel good aspects that the film has in store.
 How has the movie shaped up?
 Look at our review on Shubharathri to get more thoughts on this.

 About The Film